bahrus/p-et-alia/README.md

 To allow for even more loosely coupled integrations, the simple but sweet p-d can be replaced with a more specialized [translator](https://funtranslations.com/valyrian)/[mediator](https://www.youtube.com/watch?v=GF7tFwLBiKo), by using computed values, mentioned above, either by overriding the valFromEvent method, or using the extend function, like the [slot-bot example](https://github.com/bahrus/p-et-alia#computed-values).

-You could consider it a local "mediator" in the [blockchain analogy](https://www.jamsadr.com/smartcontracts).
+You could consider it a local "smart contract mediator" in the [blockchain analogy](https://www.jamsadr.com/smartcontracts).

 [![Watch the video](https://img.youtube.com/vi/GF7tFwLBiKo/maxresdefault.jpg)](https://www.youtube.com/watch?v=GF7tFwLBiKo)